KING’S CROSS CENTRAL. And on, to ST.PANCRAS OLD CHURCH and ST.PANCRAS HOSPITAL

 COPENHAGUEN

-Fields, covering parts of BARNSBURY.
-The manor b.c.1620 (a visit by the KING OF DENMARK?).
-Afterwards, in the 1750s, TEA GARDENS (skittles, fives) and centre of (questionable) entertainment: bear-baiting, dog fighting, pigeon shooting, races, boing, wresting, cricket…
+Fields covered most parts of BARNSBURY.
+The manor c.1620 received a visit by the KING OF DENMARK(?).
+Afterwards, in the 1750s, TEA GARDENS (skittles, fives) and centre of (questionable) entertainment: bear-baiting, dog fighting, pigeon shooting, races, boing, wrestling,..
+Well, and cricket!.

-Place where the GORDIN RIOTERS assembled, on their way to LORD MANSFIELD’s mansion, a lady called the troops, 1780.
-Place of demonstrations and assemblies: LONDON CORRESPONDING SOCIETY against the war ag.
+Place of demonstrations and assemblies: where the GORDON RIOTERS assembled, on their way to LORD MANSFIELD’s mansion, but a lady called the troops, 1780. where the LONDON CORRESPONDING SOCIETY met to demonstrate against the war ag.
 France, 1795.
-TOLPUDDLE PROTEST, March to KENNINGTON COMMON, 1834.
+Where the TOLPUDDLE PROTEST assembled , March to KENNINGTON COMMON, 1834.

 Finally the house was demolished in the 1850s.
 THE OLD COPENHAGUEN: Racing tracks set up (JOHN GARRATT, championship betting).

-Finally,when SMITHFIELD closed, the CATTLE MARKET4 was transferred here: 4 pubs, 2 hotels, 12 banks, telegraph office.
+Finally,when SMITHFIELD closed, the CATTLE MARKET was transferred here: 4 pubs, 2 hotels, 12 banks, telegraph office.

 In 1932 a string of “farmed out “ beads were sold for 7s.
 In fact, it was found out that they were black pearls, worth £20.000.
 A national sensation!.